-The Qualifying Exams Committee (composed of the Graduate Advisor and other appropriate members of the faculty) will review the exams within a reasonable period of time.
-Marked exams are returned and an oral interview (1-2 hours) is scheduled.
+The Comprehensive Exams Committee will review the exams within a reasonable period of time.
+Marked exams are returned and the student will schedule an oral interview (1-2 hours) via Doodle Poll or email with the examiners.
 During this interview, the student responds to questions related to the written examinations.

-If there are deficiencies in the written exams that are not addressed adequately by the student during the oral interview, the Qualifying Exam Committee can require the student to write a short essay (15-20 pages) addressing the deficient areas.
+If there are deficiencies in the written exams that are not addressed adequately by the student during the oral interview, the Comprehensive Exam Committee can require the student to write a short essay (15-20 pages) addressing the deficient areas.